UNICORE-EU/uftpd/README.md

-# PyUFTPD
+# UFTPD

 This repository contains the source code for the
-UFTPD server, implemented in Python 3
+UFTPD server, implemented in Python.

 UFTPD is the file server of the full UFTP system.
 For using it, you'll also need an Auth server (or UNICORE/X) which deals